warmana/cloudant-docs-fork/source/includes/basics/_index.md

 <th>Requirement</th>
 </tr>
 <tr><td>Cluster requirements   </td>
-<td>Cloudant in Bluemix Local requires two clusters minimum.
+<td>Cloudant on Bluemix Local requires two clusters minimum.
 One cluster internally
 powers the Bluemix platform, while the other cluster powers external customer accounts and data.   </td>
 </tr>
 <tr><td>Network setting for virtual switches   </td>
 <td>Set the maximum transmission unit (MTU) value to 9000 for virtual switches.   </td>
 </tr>
 <tr><td>External internet access requirement</td>
 <td>External internet access is required.
-However, there is no need to make any networking changes.
+However, there is no need to change your network settings.
 The Cloudant initial architecture design routes external internet traffic to pypi, rubygems, github, and dynect through the tether.
-Future versions will pull all dependencies in to the local deployment, eliminating this requirement.    </td>
+Future versions will pull all dependencies into the local deployment, eliminating this requirement.    </td>
 </tr>
 <tr><td>Virtual machine</td>
 <td>In order to ensure the highest possible performance for your database deployment, Cloudant requires that each virtual machine meet the following specifications.

+<ul><li>Set up VMs using a thick provision eager zeroed disk.</li>
+<li>Configure the infra-auxiliary VM and the three data partitions for the backup database VMs using thin provisioning.</li></ul>

 This configuration equals 7 TB thick and 21 TB thin virtual disks.
-Initially, you must be prepared to use 8 TB virtual disk space out of the box.
+Initially, you must be prepared to use 8 TB virtual disk space out of the box.</td>
-<ul><li>Set up VMs using a thick provision eager zeroed disk.</li>
-<li>Configure the infra-auxiliary VM and the three data partitions for the backup database VMs using thin provisioning.</li></ul></td>
 </tr>
 </table>

 #### Hardware Requirements for Cloudant on Bluemix Local
 Before you install Cloudant® on Bluemix Local, confirm that your system meets these requirements.
-The requirements include hardware, cluster,  requirements, Cloudant virtual machine distribution and physical host recommendations, and Logmet hardware requirements for installing the product.
+The requirements include hardware and cluster  requirements, Cloudant VM distribution and physical host recommendations, and Logmet hardware requirements for installing the product.

 <table>
 <tr>